 The prerequisite to buying ads on Google is to have a Google Ads account.
 We’ll cover how to actually set this up in a separate post/video.
 Today, we will present an overview.

 Advertising looks very different nowadays.
-It’s not the quarter page ad in the Yellow Pages anymore… Rather, the advertiser is paying for search terms, in order to match their terms with a client’s search.
-When the two match, the advertiser appears in the client’s search results.
+It’s not the quarter-page ad in the Yellow Pages anymore… Rather, the advertiser is paying for search terms, in order to match their terms with a client’s search.
+When the two matches, the advertiser appears in the client’s search results.

 Picture this scenario: Someone on the world wide web is doing a Google search for digital marketing services.
 We at WunderTRE happen to provide digital marketing services and want to show up at the top of this person’s search results.
 We can invest a lot of time and money developing and tweaking search engine optimization (SEO), or we can buy an ad that will put us at the top of that person’s Google search result.

 When you run a Google search, your first three results will typically be ads, depending on the search term.
 Sometimes the results at the bottom of the search page are ads also.
 Ads are denoted by this icon: to differentiate it from an organic listing.
 It is very subtle yet still labeled so the end-user knows that they are in fact clicking an ad.

 Google Ads are a great way to place yourself as the number one spot, or the number two or three spot if you buy a top three ad.
 Your options are limitless if you use multiple keywords to target multiple searches.
 In addition, location can be targeted, such as by specific zip codes, cities, states, and countries.
 An advertiser will buy keywords, target them to a location, and then add a text-based ad.
 Your ad will show up when people search for your keywords or terms.